 The Board normally meets four to six times a year.
-In addition to these meetings, additional meetings can be arranged to deal with issues that cannot be referred to a regular meeting.
+Besides these meetings, additional meetings can be arranged to deal with issues that cannot be referred to a regular meeting.
 In addition to Board meetings, the Chairman of the Board and the CEO have an ongoing dialogue on significant issues for the company.
 Moberg Pharma conducts an annual evaluation of the Board's work.
-The 2021 evaluation focused mainly on issues concerning the Board's management and working methods, the quality of the Board's working methods, control systems and underlying documentation, and the Board's composition and competence.
+The 2022 evaluation focused mainly on issues concerning the Board's management and working methods, the quality of the Board's working methods, control systems and underlying documentation, and the Board's composition and competence.
 The results have been presented to and discussed within the Board and have also been shared with the Nomination Committee.
 Moberg Pharma's Board currently consists of four members.
-The company has no committees, but the work is performed by the Board in its entirety, as it is not considered justified with separate audit or remuneration committees in view of the company's operations and the composition of the Board.
+The company has no committees, but the work is performed by the Board in its entirety, as separate audit or remuneration committees are not considered justified in view of the company's operations and the composition of the Board.
 A presentation of the Board members can be found in the annual report on page 66.